Hithendra2/Loan-Prediction/README.md

 It is evaluated using metrics like accuracy and F1 score

 repo by:Hithendra
-collaborators:Pragun Hagaldivt, Kalyan Kumar N
+collaborators:Pragun Hagaldivte, Kalyan Kumar N